latysheff/node-sctp/README.md

 Module implements sockets interface ([RFC6458]) in Node.js [Net] API.

 > Warning!
-Warning!
-Warning!

-Implementation  of [RFC4960] is currently incomplete and unstable, don't use in production environment!
+Implementation  of [RFC4960] is currently incomplete, use at your own risk!

 ## Disable LK-SCTP